vhosztafi/rs-cli/README.md

 The installation script configures git to use the `.githooks` directory for hooks.

-### Pre-Commit Hook
+### Commit-Message Hook

-The pre-commit hook validates that commit messages follow the [Conventional Commits](https://www.conventionalcommits.org/) specification.
+The commit-msg hook validates that commit messages follow the [Conventional Commits](https://www.conventionalcommits.org/) specification.

 **Format**: `type(scope): subject`